 Click on 'Inspect' to turn the Element Inspector on.
 When the Inspector is on, the debugger will be expanded and you'll be able to pick the element you want to inspect.
 You pick an element to inspect either by clicking on it (it will not trigger a workflow then), or by finding in the dropdown menu.
 This is especially useful to inspect an element that is visible (or understand why the element isn't visible).
 You can search an element by name by typing in the input.

 Once an element is selected, you'll see on the right the different properties and conditions, and how they are evaluated.
 You will also be able to see at the bottom of the inspector section the list of custom states and other values elements have in their context (such as a group's content).
-Here is what the list of apps in the App Gallery looks like in the debugger.
+Here is what the list of apps in the Showcase looks like in the debugger.
 You can see the different fields and the values.
 When a value is blue, it's a dynamic expression, and clicking on it lets you evaluate it piece-by-piece.
-See the next section for more details.

 If you are using conditions, the debugger will show you in green the conditions that are evaluated to yes, and in red those that aren't.
-Here again, clicking on the expression will let you evaluate piece-by-piece (see below).
+Here again, clicking on the expression will let you evaluate piece-by-piece.

-The debugger can help you understand how a dynamic expression is evaluated in run-mode.
+The debugger can help you understand how a dynamic expression is evaluated in Run-mode.
 The evaluator on the right side of the debugger lets you click on each item of an expression and will display below the value.
-I can display the result of a database search, results from an API call, etc.
+It can display the result of a database search, results from an API call, etc.